oOraph/blog/lora-adapters-dynamic-loading.md

   </tr>
 </table>

-So at the cost of 2 to 4 additional seconds per inference, we can serve many distinct adapters.
-Note however that on an A10G GPU, the inference time decreases a lot while the adapters loading time does not change that much, so the LoRA adapters loading/unloading is relatively more expensive.
+With 2 to 4 additional seconds per inference, we can serve many distinct LoRAs.
+However, on an A10G GPU, the inference time decreases by a lot while the adapters loading time does not change much, so the LoRA's loading/unloading is relatively more expensive.

-## Serving inference requests
+## Serving requests

-To serve requests, we use [this open source community image](https://github.com/huggingface/api-inference-community/tree/main/docker_images/diffusers)
+To serve inference requests, we use [this open source community image](https://github.com/huggingface/api-inference-community/tree/main/docker_images/diffusers)

-You can find the previously described mechanism used in the [TextToImagePipeline](https://github.com/huggingface/api-inference-community/blob/main/docker_images/diffusers/app/pipelines/text_to_image.py) class
+You can find the previously described mechanism used in the [TextToImagePipeline](https://github.com/huggingface/api-inference-community/blob/main/docker_images/diffusers/app/pipelines/text_to_image.py) class.

-When a LoRA adapter is requested we look at the one that is loaded, if any, and change it only if required, then we perform inference as usual.
-This way, with the same service we are able to serve requests for the base model and many distinct adapters.
+When a LoRA is requested, we'll look at the one that is loaded and change it only if required, then we perform inference as usual.
+This way, we are able to serve requests for the base model and many distinct adapters.

-We show below an example on how you can test and request this image
+Below is an example on how you can test and request this image:

 ```
 $ git clone https://github.com/huggingface/api-inference-community.git